 Whilst there are many pros and cons for caravans vs camper vans one of our worries, and an unavoidable compromise, is the living space available in a camper van.

-The Cocoon Breeze seemed the perfect solution and we were not disappointed after our first weekend away.
+The Cocoon Breeze* seemed the perfect solution and we have not been disappointed by the space it’s provided to store our belongings and give us somewhere to live while on site.

 Here’s what you need to know about this inflatable awning for camper vans: